Clifford Olson: Arrest and plea bargain

 Olson, who had an extensive criminal history, was arrested on August 12, 1981, on suspicion of attempting to abduct two girls.
 By August 25, Olson had been charged with the murder of Judy Kozma.
 He reached a controversial deal with authorities, agreeing to confess to the 11 murders and show the RCMP the location of the bodies of those not yet recovered.
-In return, authorities agreed that C$10,000 for each victim was paid into a trust for his wife and then-infant.
+In return, authorities agreed that C$10,000 for each victim would be paid into a trust for his wife and then-infant.
 His wife received C$100,000 after Olson cooperated with the RCMP, the 11th body being a "freebie".
-In January 1982, Olson pleaded guilty to 11 counts of murder and was given as many concurrent life sentences to be served in Canada's super-maximum security Special Handling Unit in Sainte-Anne-des-Plaines, Quebec, which houses many of the country's most dangerous criminals.
+In January 1982, Olson pleaded guilty to 11 counts of murder and was given concurrent life sentences to be served in Canada's super-maximum security Special Handling Unit in Sainte-Anne-des-Plaines, Quebec, which houses many of the country's most dangerous criminals.

 Olson scored 38/40 on the Psychopathy Checklist according to forensic psychiatrist Stanley Semrau, who interviewed Olson at length in prison.

 In 1983 Gordon Taylor introduced a private member's bill in the House of Commons of Canada mandating Olson's execution, notwithstanding his 1982 sentence and Canada's 1976 abolition of capital punishment for murder.
 Numerous petitions supporting the bill were laid before the house, before it was ruled out of order in 1984 as a bill of attainder.

 Parole application

 At his sentencing January 14, 1982, Justice McKay, the trial judge remarked, "My considered opinion is that you should never be granted parole for the remainder of your days.
 It would be foolhardy to let you at large."

-In 1997, Olson was denied parole, for which he applied under Canada's "faint hope clause", which allowed a parole hearing for convicts who had served at least 15 years.
+In 1997, Olson was denied parole, for which he applied under Canada's "faint hope clause", which allowed a parole hearing for convicted murderers who had served at least 15 years.

 Canadian law allows inmates convicted of first-degree murder to apply for parole after serving a minimum of 25 years.
 Olson's second parole hearing, on July 18, 2006, was also denied.
 Olson made many bizarre and false claims, including that the United States had granted him clemency for providing information about the September 11 attacks and that the hearing had no jurisdiction over him because of that.
 Under Canadian law, Olson was then entitled to make a case for parole every two years.

 Olson was again refused parole in November 2010.